SAM20 The Economics of Resource Rich Countries

 Basic courses in microeconomics, such as SAM1 and SAM2 at NHH.

 Requirements for course approval

-For re-take of the oral presentation, students have to obtain new course approval (new term paper).
-For re-take of the written school exam, new course approval is not necessary.
+For re-take of the oral presentation, students have to obtain new course approval (new papers).
+For re-take of the digital take-home exam, new course approval is not necessary.

 Bhattacharyya, S. (2011).
 Energy Economics.
 Springer.

 Humphreys, M., J.D.
 Sachs and J.E.
 Stiglitz eds.
 (2007), Escaping the Resource Curse, Columbia University Press.

 Note: Other literature may be added during the course.